mikebarlow/MyCal/README.md

         var_dump($Date->isWeekStart()); // true if date matches the week start option defined on the calendar

         echo $Date->display($format, $DateTimeZone = '');
-        // $format is the date format to use as described on http://php.net/date
-        // $DateTImeZone should be passed as a DateTimeZone object (http://php.net/datetimezone)
-        // If omitted a DateTimeZone object is created from the timezone option defined on the calendar }
+    }

 ### Events